[* This is a gaelic term for hello to more than one person; the direct translation is ‘God be with you’]

 Another great plus to having a small house is that this is less of it to clean!
 So you would think it wouldn’t take too long to clean – you would be wrong.
 We learnt quite quickly that our view on cleanliness is VERY different to here.
 I am not sure if it is how Rob and I were raised, but our mother’s would have heart failure at the thick layer of grime and dirt that has just built up all over this house over lack of cleaning.
 We got stuck in and literally cleaned the house all of Sunday, and I still feel as though its not clean enough.
 It will take a lot of days of deep cleaning to get it looking and feeling the way I want it to look.
 I feel like I may be classified as an extreme cleaner – but I would rather be called that then live in filth.

 So that is our little Irish house, and the start of many great adventures to come.
-I promise to start blogging more about the running here, I hope you won’t mind every now and then, an update on our Irish adventures.

 What do you love about your house?
 Are you a neat freak or a secret slob at home?